 2. Download the databases and update its tables

-This is the most important step, you need to install the WP Migrate DB plugin, then, after activating it, you will find its link option under “Options”.
+This is the most important step, you need to install the WP Migrate DB plugin, then, after activating it, you will find it’s link options under “Options”.

 Next, you will get the plugin interface, everything is configured by default and I recommend keeping everything the same except the second table option hat you can delete if you want to delete.
 Add the old domain name, and the new one and finally, click on “Migrate” as the following screenshot.

-Now, you will get a popup window with the migration progress.
-The plugins will start finding the old domain name, and it will replace it with the new domain.
+Now, you will get a pop up window with the migration progress.
+The plugins will start finding the old domain name, and it will replace it with he new domain.
 Then, it will export the database as normal, but this time with everything on it as done and ready to use for the new domain.

-Until now, you have done the most important thing, which is the database find and replace.
+Until now, you have done the most important thing, which is the database to find and replace.

 3. Download the WordPress content folder